rouault/proj.4/docs/source/community/rfc/rfc-6.rst

 The motivation for this work is to be able to handle the official transformations created by National Land Survey of Finland, for:

 - horizontal transformation between the KKJ and ETRS89 horizontal datums
-- vertical transformations betwen N43 and N60 heights, and N60 and N2000 heights.
+- vertical transformations between N43 and N60 heights, and N60 and N2000 heights.

 Such transformations are somehow related to traditional grid-based transformations, except that the correction values are hold by the vertices of the triangulation,